Rugs buying guide: the best and coolest rugs for your home

 Bedroom

-The world is your oyster when it comes to bedroom rugs.
+The world is your oyster when it comes to the coolest bedroom rugs.
 For smaller bedrooms, opt for 2 runners either side of the bed.
 For spacious bedrooms, choose a rug that's large enough to hold both the bed and bedside tables.

 Those all important finishing touches